 ADT drastically lowers levels of testosterone and other androgens in the body, and stalls the advance of the cancer in many men — but only temporarily.
 For reasons that remain poorly understood, prostate cancer cells can adapt to lower levels of natural androgens and start to multiply again.
 The cancer is then said to be castrate resistant.

-ADT reduces levels of testosterone and other androgens by 90 to 95 percent.
+ADT reduces levels of testosterone and other androgens by .
 Several different types of ADT medications interfere with or block the processes in the body that control the production of androgens that cause prostate cancer cells to multiply.
 The drugs are essentially a form of “chemical castration.”
 Some drugs are in pill form and others need to be injected anywhere from every month to every year.

 Suppressing testosterone can trigger a wide range of side effects.
 They include: